kibimon/activitymon/monstrpub-levels/README.md

 [Activity Vocabulary][] types are indicated with the prefix `as:`, which represents the `https://www.w3.org/ns/activitystreams#` base URI.
 Note that in [ActivityStreams 2.0][] documents, this prefix **MAY** be omitted.

-Roleplaying Vocabulary types are indicated with the prefix `rp:`, which represents the `tag:marrus.xyz,2018:roleplaying::` base URI.
+[Roleplaying Vocabulary][] types are indicated with the prefix `rp:`, which represents the `https://www.monstr.pub/ns/roleplaying#` base URI.
 Note that in [ActivityStreams 2.0][] documents, this prefix **MUST** be declared in the `@context` of the document to be valid, and a different prefix **MAY** be used instead.

-Mon Vocabulary types are indicated with no prefix `mon:`, which represents the `tag:marrus.xyz,2018:activitymon::` base URI.
+[Mon Vocabulary][] types are indicated with the prefix `mon:`, which represents the `https://www.monstr.pub/ns/monstrpub#` base URI.
 Note that in [ActivityStreams 2.0][] documents, this prefix **MUST** be declared in the `@context` of the document to be valid, and a different prefix **MAY** be used instead.

+ >  As this is still a draft specification, the above URIs may change at some point in the future.

 ##  2. Conformance  ##

-All sections explicitly marked as non-normative, as well as any diagrams, exmaples, or notes in this specification, are non-normative.
+All sections explicitly marked as non-normative, as well as any diagrams, examples, or notes in this specification, are non-normative.
 Everything else in this specification is normative.

-ActivityMon is an extension of [ActivityPub][] and inherits its conformance requirements, including its conformance classes.
+MonStrPub is an extension of [ActivityPub][] and inherits its conformance requirements, including its conformance classes.

-[ActivityMon Levels][] is an extension to [ActivityMon Core][], and every conforming ActivityMon Levels implementation **MUST** also conform to ActivityMon Core.
+MonStrPub Levels is an extension to [MonStrPub Core][], and every conforming MonStrPub Levels implementation **MUST** also conform to MonStrPub Core.

 Implementations **MAY** deviate from the exact steps of algorithms defined in this specification, so long as the implemented algorithm produces the same result.